 Studio photographers will appreciate that the Canon 1D C (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DC and the D7000 have been discontinued, but can regularly be found used on eBay.
 The D7000 was replaced by the Nikon D7100, while the 1DC does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D C vs Nikon D7000

 So how do things add up?
 Is there a clear favorite between the Canon 1D C and the Nikon D7000?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D C:

 - More detail: Offers more megapixels (17.9 vs 16.1MP) with a 5% higher linear resolution.